SoulSeekkor/NginxPanel/README.md

 # NginxPanel

-UPDATE 10-1-2025: Updated to switch to Debian and new Nginx repo, please use a fresh install going forward!
+UPDATE 10-1-2025: Updated to switch to Debian and new Nginx package repo, please use a fresh install going forward!

 ## Table of Contents